 Lake Rotoehu is classified as being in a 'poor' condition.
-This lake has the lowest LakeSPI Index and one of the highest Invasive Impact scores recorded for any of the 12 Rotorua Te Arawa lakes.
+This lake has the lowest LakeSPI Index and the highest Invasive Impact Index recorded for any of the 12 Rotorua Te Arawa lakes.
+Invasion by hornwort has seen the lake condition decline in the long-term and some small recent changes in invasive status are evident.